 - Horizon 2 ideas extend a company's existing business/model and core capabilities to new customers, markets, or targets.

 - Horizon 3 is the creation of new capabilities to take advantage of or respond to disruptive opportunities or to counter disruption.

 And here's the big idea.
-In the past we assigned relative delivery time to each of the Horizons.
-For example, some organizations defined Horizon 1 as new features that could be delivered in 3-12 months; Horizon 2 as business/mission model extensions 24-36 months out; and Horizon 3 as creating new disruptive products/business/mission models 36-72 months out.
-This time-based definition made sense in the 20th century when new disruptive ideas took years to research, engineer and deliver.
+In the past, we assigned relative delivery time to each of the Horizons.
+For example, some organizations defined Horizon 1 as new features that could be delivered in three to 12 months; Horizon 2 as business/mission model extensions 24 to 36 months out; and Horizon 3 as creating new disruptive products/business/mission models 36 to 72 months out.
+This time-based definition made sense in the 20th century, when new disruptive ideas took years to research, engineer, and deliver.